rjmacarthy/gpt-code-reviewer/README.md

 # gpt-code-reviewer

-Code Review Bot is a Python script that automates the code review process using OpenAI's GPT-3.5 language model.
+got-code-reviewer is a Python script that automates the code review process using OpenAI's GPT-3.5 language model.
 It interacts with users through a command line interface and GitHub API to retrieve code for review.

 ## Requirements